 Aquarium fish collecting techniques are varied in style and methodology, and often reflect local habitat conditions and available materials.
 Two books (Straughan, 1973; Jonklaas, 1975) have been published which describe the collection and transport of live aquarium fishes in fairly extensive detail.
 These references offer a wealth of information regarding specific techniques to collect and care for a wide variety of fishes.
-Perhaps more importantly, both of these authors express a great deal of concern for the protection and preservation of coral reef ecosystems, and much of their discussions serve to emphasise the importance of non-destructive collecting techniques and proper reef management.
-Chave and Lobel (1974) and Daigle (1978) also discuss collectors in Hawaii.
+Perhaps more important, both of these authors express a great deal of concern for the protection and preservation of coral reef ecosystems, and many of their discussions serve to emphasise the importance of non-destructive collecting techniques and proper reef management.
+Chave and Lobel (1974) and Daigle (1978) also discuss collection and transportation techniques in some detail, particularly those methods employed by collectors in Hawaii.

-While a few aquarium fishes are collected by snorkelers, the vast majority of fishes are collected by divers breathing compressed air at depth.
+Although a few aquarium fishes are collected by snorkelers, the vast majority of fishes are collected by divers breathing compressed air at depth.
 The availability of SCUBA equipment and compressors at many Pacific islands has made SCUBA the main source of compressed air, but collectors in a few areas have employed the use of surface-supplied air or 'Hookah' systems.
 The most valuable species tend to be found in outer reef areas, so boats are usually required to transport divers to collecting sites (Fig. 1).
 Companies in the Pacific operate from 1-5 (usually only one or two) boats, with 3-5 divers on each boat.
 Boats are in use for 2-6 days of the week.